 Finally, there are six types of chairs that you can use in your office.
 You may need all or some of these, depending on what kind of office you have.

-- Lobby/reception chairs – These are used in the waiting area.
+- Lobby/reception chairs – This type of chair is used in the waiting area.
 They are usually for short-term sitting.
 They tend to be functional and you may want them to fit the decor of the room.

-- Executive chairs – These are meant for offices, and they are usually for people that are higher up in the company.
+- Executive chairs – This type of chair is meant for offices, and they are usually for people that are higher up in the company.
 They are usually large and impressive looking and have high-quality materials, like leather.
 They tend to be higher in the back and have a headrest; they usually swivel or recline and often are adjustable in height.

 - Ergonomic chairs – They are designed to benefit your posture.
 They are meant for sitting in for long periods of time and tend to decrease muscle strain and back pain.
 These chairs are designed for those who sit at a desk for the majority of their day.